 UEFA Cup Winners' Cup: 1990–91

-Stan Pearson, Johhny Carey, Duncan Edwards, Bobby Charlton, George Best, Denis Law, Gordon Strachan, Bryan Robson, Mark Hughes, Peter Schmeichel, Eric Cantona, Roy Keane, Ryan Giggs, Andy Cole, Dwight Yorke, David Beckham, Paul Scholes, Rio Ferdinand, Cristiano Ronaldo, Wayne Rooney, Robin van Persie, Zlatan Ibrahimovic
+Stan Pearson, Johhny Carey, Duncan Edwards, Bobby Charlton, Dennis Viollet, George Best, Denis Law, Gordon Strachan, Bryan Robson, Mark Hughes, Peter Schmeichel, Eric Cantona, Roy Keane, Ryan Giggs, Andy Cole, Dwight Yorke, David Beckham, Paul Scholes, Rio Ferdinand, Cristiano Ronaldo, Wayne Rooney, Robin van Persie, Nemanja Vidic, Zlatan Ibrahimovic

 Most games played: Ryan Giggs (963)

 Top goalscorer: Bobby Charlton (249)

-Manchester was one of the cities that grew fastest under the Industrial Revolution and much so due to a torrent of workers arriving from different parts of the British islands.
-From a relatively small town in the beginning of the 19th century, Manchester had passed one millions inhabits by 1900 and had become one of the biggest cities in Europe.
-It was, in other words great conditions for football clubs to emerge, the sport was after all, in its early history to a big degree dominated by workers.
-The club that later would become Manchester United FC was initially founded in the year 1878, named as Newton Health L&YR Football Club.
+Manchester was one of the fastest growing cities during the Industrial Revolution and much so due to a torrent of workers arriving from different parts of the British Islands.
+From a relatively small town in the beginning of the 19th century, Manchester had passed one million inhabits by 1900 and had become one of the biggest cities in Europe.
+It was great conditions for football clubs to emerge; the sport was after all, in its early history to a big degree dominated by workers.
+The club that later would become Manchester United FC was initially founded in the year 1878, named as Newton Heath L&YR Football Club.
 L&YR as in Lancashire and Yorkshire Railway Company, which were the company there the team's player worked.

 The team played in the Football League for the very first time in 1892 (they should not be confused with Manchester Football Club, founded in 1860 and participated in the FA Cup in the 1870s before shifting to Rugby).
 But, they were relegated after two years.
-Next, a new group of local businessmen then took over the roles and responsibilities of the club and named it as Manchester United in the year 1902.
-The newly named club won the title of English League in the year 1908 under the guidance of Ernest Mangnall.
+Next, a new group of local businessmen then took over the roles and responsibilities of the club and named it as Manchester United in 1902.
+The newly named club won the title of English League in 1908 under the guidance of Ernest Mangnall.
 The first FA Cup trophy was obtained the following year.
 The team then shifted to the current stadium, Old Trafford in 1910.

-After the Second World War, the club had witnessed an extended spell with the appointment of Matt Busby in the year, 1945.
+After the Second World War, the club had witnessed an extended spell with the appointment of Matt Busby in 1945.
 This visionary leader completely reshaped the club and placed a new faith in youngsters, and this strategy eventually proved to be astonishingly successful.

 The plane crash